 Year of the Panther Cub: We Were There Too!

-In April 2024, Meres-Sia produced the first public “Panther Cub” panel.
+On April 13, 2024, Meres-Sia produced the first public “Panther Cub” panel at Richmond Art Center in Richmond, California.
+With 237 people in attendance, We Were There Too! was Richmond Art Center’s second highest attended event ever.
 It was an invigorating discussion and community conversation honoring the challenges, blessings, and healing of those who grew up in the Black Panther Party.
-Hosted by the Richmond Art Center in Richmond, California the goal was to do the following:

-With over 200 people in attendance, We Were There Too! was Richmond Art Center’s second highest attended event ever and we thank them for sharing their space with us.
-We would like to give a special thank you to Kimberly Ross, program coordinator, who went above and beyond to ensure a successful event.
+We would like to give a special thank you to Kimberly Ross, program coordinator, who went above and beyond to ensure that we had a successful event at Richmond Art Center.

 For Bookings: Click “Book Now” button above or email hello@lifechangingwriting.com